 The one that started it all: a browser game where you coax an AI wizard into leaking a password across escalating defenses (a system prompt, then an input guard, then an output guard, then an LLM classifier).
 It is free, needs no signup, and runs on real GPT-class models — only about 8% of players beat level 7.
 A newer spin-off, "Gandalf: Agent Breaker," adds agentic-app scenarios.

 Verdict: Use Gandalf for a fun, no-signup first encounter.
-Choose PromptTrace when you want to see the hidden system prompt and guards instead of guessing, follow a structured 17-level path, and practice defense — in English or Arabic.
+Choose PromptTrace when you want to inspect the assembled prompt layers and defenses exposed to players instead of guessing, follow a structured 17-level path, and learn why defenses fail and how to mitigate those failures — in English or Arabic.

 GPT Prompt Attack